Bijele stijene – impressive rocky towers in wild mountains

 Read more:

 As we began our difficult ascent into the woods, heavy snow began to fall.
-A steep slope, deep December snow and huge snowflakes sticking to our faces didn’t help our progress.
+A steep slope, deep December snow and giant snowflakes sticking to our faces didn’t help our progress.
 Moreover, at one point, we found ourselves in the middle of a real blizzard, and the air turned into a whirling of snow that prevented us from making a single move.
 Despite ibis, there was complete silence throughout the forest, a soft silence, without betraying a sound of life.
-In this lifeless landscape, only the whiteness of the snow could be seen, as well as the sleeping black beech trees, whose tops were completely shrouded in snow.
+Only the whiteness of the snow could be seen in this lifeless landscape, as well as the sleeping black beech trees, whose tops were shrouded in snow.

-The place exuded a strange, almost magical atmosphere, where man seemed out of place.
-The forest is part of the Bijele Stijene (White Pocks) nature reserve, and starts at the end of a winding road, where the mountain starts to rise steeply from the flatter wastelands of Hapela, This mountainous region of Croatia, called Gorski kotar, is located at the bottle-neck between the continental lowland bell and the Northern Adriatic.
+The place exuded a strange, almost magical atmosphere, and man seemed out of place.
+The forest is part of the Bijele Stijene (White Pocks) nature reserve and starts at the end of a winding road, where the mountain rises steeply from the flatter wastelands of Hapela.
+This mountainous region of Croatia, called Gorski Kotar, is located at the bottleneck between the continental lowland bell and the Northern Adriatic.

 gorski kotar, bijele stijene, samarske stijene, hiking, rocks, limestone, forest,